 A video about Cross Country Checkup host Duncan McCue and his radio sign-off.

 Fort McMurray evacuees are beginning the long process of coming to terms with what was lost in the flames.
-The […]
+The city’s fire chief estimates that 85% of homes in the area are intact: a relief for most evacuees.
+The evacuation Leanne Shannon escaped the wildfires with her family.
+She’s one of the lucky majority whose […]